Praneetha0229/DotNetFullStack_Assignments/README.md

 3. Create a web page to perform all math operations (Add, Sub, Multiply, Div) using JavaScript.
-(Refer the Image)